 More and more organizations are using live video streaming as a reliable way to reach their audiences, overcome physical limitations, and help improve their operations.
-We've seen how video has evolved from a luxury to a norm for both people and organizations, so it's no surprise that as many as 76% of large companies run a webcast once in a year, 46% at least once a month and 27% at least one every week.
+We've seen how video has evolved from a luxury to a norm for both people and organizations, so it's no surprise that 49% of B2B professionals engage with video content before finalizing their buying decision and 91% have rated webinars as to be their favorite type of content.

-There are many advantages for live video streaming.
+There are many benefits of live video streaming.
 It's flexible, inexpensive, and reliable.
-Below we've given some essential reasons why you should consider leveraging the power of live video for your activities and operations.
+Below we've given the useful benefits of leveraging the power of live video for your activities and operations.

 There are many reasons someone may not be able to physically attend an event or meeting.
 For example, physical events are limited by space.
-Live streaming solves that problem, allowing as many people as you want to "attend" the event.
+A major benefit of live streaming is that it allows as many people as you want to "attend" the event.
 Sometimes people also can't attend an event due to other commitments such as work or because they can't travel for certain reasons, such as age, medical conditions, or unable to afford travel expenses.

 Moreover, people suffering from contagious diseases risk passing it to other people.
 A clear example is the ongoing COVID-19 pandemic, which makes gathering in groups is a big no-no. Live video streaming allows you to reach everyone, regardless of where they are and whether they can physically attend the event.
 With live streaming, you're not bound by geographical distance or size of the audience.